Publix In Motion.

 From Static Mark to Living System.

-means every parameter of motion becomes meaningful.
+Simplicity in a logo is often treated as something to protect.
+We treated it as an invitation.
+When a mark has few elements, every decision carries more weight, which means every parameter of motion becomes meaningful.
 How the logo enters a frame.
 The rate at which it resolves.
 The moment it holds still before releasing to the next beat.
 None of these are incidental.
 Together, they constitute a kind of second language the brand speaks before a single word appears on screen.

 Exploration Through Motion.